tdilauro/Simplified-wiki/BearerTokenPropagation.md

 with books from other sources, and presenting a unified feed (using the metadata you provided) to its patrons.

+You should create what's called a [Complete Acquisition Feed](http://opds-spec.org/specs/opds-catalog-1-1-20110627/#Complete_Acquisition_Feeds).
+This is "a single, consolidated Acquisition Feed that includes the complete representation of every unique OPDS Catalog Entry Document in an OPDS Catalog... to facilitate crawling and aggregation."

-Here are best practices for your machine-readable OPDS feed.
+Here are best practices for your Complete Acquisition Feed:

 * List all the books, in reverse chronological order (newest first).
-If something about a book changes (its metadata, for instance), bump it to the top of the list.
+If something about a book changes (its metadata, for instance), bump it to the top of the list and update its `<atom:updated>` tag.

 * Don't put everything on one page; keep it to 50 or 100 books per page.
 Use the "next" link relation to link from one page to the